 The Trustees meet as a board five or six times each year.
 All decisions reserved to the Trustees are taken by the board as a whole.
-Board committees meet normally five or six times each year to consider detailed matters and recommend decisions to the full board.
+Board committees meet normally three to five times each year to consider detailed matters and recommend decisions to the Board of Trustees